5 Gluten-Free Substitutes for Popular Snacks

 3. Salty Perfectly Processed Chips

-A great alternative to add to your gluten-free snacking rotation is sea salt cassava chips.
+A great alternative to add to your gluten-free snacking rotation is Sea Salt Tortilla Chips.
 This crunchy and salty snack pairs great with fresh salsa, guacamole, or another wheat-free dip.

 4. Sweet Candy Without Additives